dwtcourses/share2social/README.md

-# Share 2 Social : or how to add a share button to github README.md file
+# Share 2 Social : or how to add a share button to github README.md file or your website

 ===========================================

-Welcome to the easier way to let the visitors to your visitors or github repository, share your web pages or github repo without adding any performance degrading bloatware code or privacy hijacking site tracking code from the various social media websites.
+Welcome to the easier way to let the visitors share your web pages or github repo without adding any performance degrading bloatware code or privacy hijacking site tracking code from the various social media websites.

 To check it out in action, click https://share2social.com This will open the sharing page for this url.